 Overview of Hypertension

-Hypertension is sustained elevation of resting systolic BP (≥ 140 mm Hg), diastolic BP (≥ 90 mm Hg), or both.
+Hypertension is sustained elevation of resting systolic BP (≥ 130 mm Hg), diastolic BP (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential hypertension) is most common.
-Hypertension with an identified cause (secondary hypertension) is usually due to chronic kidney disease or primary aldosteronism.
+Hypertension with an identified cause (secondary hypertension) is usually due to sleep apnea, chronic kidney disease, or primary aldosteronism.
 Usually, no symptoms develop unless hypertension is severe or long-standing.
 Diagnosis is by sphygmomanometry.
 Tests may be done to determine cause, assess damage, and identify other cardiovascular risk factors.
 Treatment involves lifestyle changes and drugs, including diuretics, beta- blockers, ACE inhibitors, angiotensin II receptor blockers, and calcium channel blockers.

 Blood pressure increases with age.
 About two thirds of people > 65 have hypertension, and people with a normal BP at age 55 have a 90% lifetime risk of developing hypertension.
 Because hypertension becomes so common with age, the age-related increase in BP may seem innocuous, but higher BP increases morbidity and mortality risk.
 Hypertension may develop during pregnancy (see Hypertension in Pregnancy and see Preeclampsia and Eclampsia).

 BP in adults is classified as normal, elevated BP, stage 1 (mild) or stage 2 hypertension (see Table: Classification of Blood Pressure in Adults*).
 Normal blood pressure in infants and adolescents is much lower (1).

 Hypertension may be